 The 1920s was the best decade for West Garfield Park as the area was booming and the local economy even fueled neighboring East Garfield Park.

 The Great Depression era of the 1930s was harsh on West Garfield Park as many fell into jobless statuses and the neighborhood began to suffer deterioration.
-In the 1940s many residents began to pull out of this slump and had goals of revamping the neighborhood going into the 1950s; however, some residents that experienced upward mobility began to move out to the suburbs and African American families took their place, now there were fears the neighborhood was going to become African American like neighboring west side neighborhoods and urban renewal was put on hold.
+In the 1940s many residents began to pull out of this slump and had goals of revamping the neighborhood going into the 1950s; however, some residents that experienced upward mobility began to move out to the suburbs and a few African American families took their place, now there were fears the neighborhood was going to become African American like neighboring west side neighborhoods and urban renewal was put on hold.

 In 1968 the Martin Luther King riots only destroyed the neighborhood even more, which caused all the efforts of African American urban renewal groups to fail because the image of the neighborhood was that of a slum.
 The riots at the busy intersection of Madison and Pulaski damaged this once prestigious street corner.

 West Garfield Park is still one of the most violent neighborhoods of Chicago going into the 21st century.
-Gangs, drugs and violence are still issues in this community and this neighborhood has long been considered a very dangerous neighborhood.
+Gangs, drugs, and violence are still issues in this community and this neighborhood has long been considered a very dangerous neighborhood.
 West Garfield Park has been accredited with having one of the most sophisticated drug rings in Chicago.